Port of Tacoma

-The Port of Tacoma is an independent seaport located in Tacoma, Washington.
+The Port of Tacoma is an independent seaport in Tacoma, Washington.
 The port was created by a vote of Pierce County citizens on November 5, 1918.
-The Edmore was the first ship to call at the port in 1921.
-The port's marine cargo operations, among the largest in the United States, was merged with the Port of Seattle's in 2015 to form the Northwest Seaport Alliance.
+The port's marine cargo operations was merged with the Port of Seattle's in 2015 to form the Northwest Seaport Alliance.
+As of 2025, the port is the 6th busiest container port in North America and one of the 25 busiest in the world.

 History

 The port started out on 240 acre of land, and now owns more than 2,400 acres (972 hectares) of land that are used for shipping terminal activity, warehousing, distributing, and manufacturing.
+The Edmore was the first ship to call at the port in 1921.

 Nineteenth Century

 Prior to the establishment of the Port of Tacoma, much of Tacoma's shipping activity took place along Ruston Way and along the mouth of the Thea Foss Waterway, which opens into Commencement Bay and the larger Puget Sound.
 Tacoma's role as a shipping center dates to 1853, when the first cargo of lumber was shipped to San Francisco.
 Tacoma's status as a major trading hub was greatly strengthened by the 1873 decision by the Northern Pacific Railroad to establish its western terminus at Commencement Bay.
 Tacoma was chosen over other nearby cities such as Seattle for several reasons: Commencement Bay could dock more than 50 ships at a time, the harbor was deep enough for vessels of any draft, and there were miles of tideland waterfront available for expanded port facilities.